Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Disconnect-AzureAD.md

 # Disconnect-AzureAD

 ## SYNOPSIS
-Disconnects the current session from an Azure AD tenant
+Disconnects the current session from an Azure Active Directory tenant.

 ## SYNTAX